OUTDOOR EVENT TIPS?

 6. Make Things Tasty Outside

 Does your caterer have experience planning an outdoor wedding menu?
 Make sure they're planning things that will keep well outdoors in the heat.
 Avoid things like mayonnaise salads or dishes which must be served cold.
-Always keep ice on foods that need to be kept cool.
+Always task someone to keep ice on foods that need to be kept cool.

 7. Don't Leave Your Guests Parched